-All statutory requirements for waiver have been met.
-Counsel should check statutes for any specific language or font requirements for the waiver or release to be enforceable.
-Include a review of the law of the state in which the project is located even if a different choice of state law is specified in the contract.
+- All statutory requirements for waiver have been met.
+Counsel should check statutes for any specific language or font requirements for the waiver or release to be effective.
+Include a review of the law of the state in which the project is located even if a different choice of state law is specified in the contract. - Both the party releasing the claims (releasor) and all parties being released (releasees) have been clearly identified.
+The releasor's name should match the contract or subcontract and include a release by the releasor's parents, subsidiaries and affiliates.
+Identification of the releasees should include: - all owners of the real property on which the construction is being performed; - any party developing the property or contracting with the builder, if not the same as the owner; - any lender that may be responsible by statute for paying for the construction work; and

-- Both the party releasing the claims (releasor) and all parties being released (releasees) have been clearly identified.
-The releasor's name should match the name used in the contract or subcontract and include a release by the releasor's parent companies, subsidiaries, and affiliates.
-Identification of the releasees should include: - all owners of the real property on which the construction is being performed; - any party developing the property or contracting with the builder, if different than the owner; - any lender that may be responsible by statute for paying for the construction work; and - all officers, directors, shareholders, members, employees, agents, affiliates, successors, and assigns of each named releasee. - The releasor owns the lien rights and has not transferred or assigned them to any other party. - The real property being improved by the work of the contractor or subcontractor has been fully described.
-This should include: - the property address; - recording information, such as lot and block numbers; - the project name; and - any name and number assigned to the contract between the owner and contractor. - The work that was performed is fully described, including specific contract reference.
-This can consist of a general description of the scope of work and refer to a specification section or contract document to describe the work performed during that payment period.
-For additional information on clearly defining the scope of work to be performed by contractors, see Fixed Price Construction Contracts: Contractor's Drafting Checklist: Clearly Define the Scope of Work.

-- The dollar amount paid that is covered by the release.
-This should identify both the amount covered by that partial waiver and release of lien and the total amount paid for all work performed to that date. - The form describes in broad language the scope of the waivers of all claims to the date of the release and the release of mechanic's and other statutory lien rights.
+- all officers, directors, shareholders, members, employees, agents, affiliates, successors and assigns of each named releasee. - The releasor owns the lien rights and has not transferred or assigned them to any other party. - The real property being improved by the work of the contractor or subcontractor has been fully described.
+This should include: - the property address; - recording information, such as block and lot numbers; - project name; and - any name and number assigned to the contract between the owner and contractor. - The work that was performed is fully described, including specific contract reference.
+This can consist of a general description of the scope of work and refer to a specification section or contract document to describe the work performed during that payment period. - The dollar amount paid that is covered by the release.
+This should identify both the amount covered by that partial waiver and release of lien and the total amount paid for all work performed to that date. - The form describes in broad language the scope of the release of lien rights and waivers of all claims to the date of the release.
 The language should expressly confirm that the waiver and release are unconditional, except for any claims that may be reserved. - The waiver and release are acknowledged and notarized.

 While not required in every jurisdiction, a notarized statement provides additional confirmation of the releasor's intention to release its claims and the consideration for that release.
 Where the release is being provided on behalf of a business entity, the acknowledgement should identify the name and title of the individual and confirm their authority to bind the entity.